RU09342-F18/lab-0-introduction-to-c-and-git-jmerrill47/Assignment/README.md

 The math method is a very simple method which contains three parameters, two integers (num1 and num2) and a character (Operator).
-The action of the method is completely dependant on the Operator.
+The action of the math method is completely dependant on what Operator is.

 If Operator is a '+', num1 and num2 are added together and the method returns the summed value.